dmarshNAIT/dmarshNAIT.github.io/DMIT1508_glossary.markdown

 - A **foreign key** is how we define relationships between entities.
 A foreign key is the primary key of another entity (the parent) that appears as an attribute of this entity (the child).

 ## P
 - **Primary keys** are unique identifiers for each instance of an entity.
 Sometimes there isn't a naturally occuring identifier, so we make one up.
-These are called *technical keys*.
+These are called *technical keys*, and are created in SQL using `IDENTITY`.

     A combination of 2 or more attributes acting as the primary key is called a *concatenated key* or *composite key*.